 During the first growing season water your new bush regularly, to encourage a deep root system, but after that it will survive ordinary drought and will need no attention at all to thrive.
 If you want to control the height or spread, prune as needed in late winter or early spring.
 Heavy pruning will reduce flowering, but the foliage will be big, bold and beautiful, and that is the most constant and desirable feature of this plant.

 We have a good supply of top-quality plants available, but such a garden staple is always in high demand with gardeners developing and improving their gardens without adding extra work.
-This means that supplies can quickly be reduced, so now is the time to order your trees, or you may lose out this chance to brighten your garden for months on end.
+This means that supplies can quickly be reduced, so now is the time to order your trees, or you may lose out on this opportunity to brighten your garden for months on end.
 We also invite you to check out similar varieties, including the Velvet Cloak Smoke Tree and the Purple Grace Smoke Tree.